Lex-DRL/Navetsea-S3-AWPI/README.md

 >
 > Downloading a zip file using the corresponding link under green button on Github **WILL NOT WORK**.
 You must clone the project with a version of git that has LFS.

-Downloading git-LFS repo with GitKraken: [YouTube](https://www.youtube.com/watch?v=S03EEusFxoI)
+Downloading git-LFS repo with GitKraken: [YouTube](https://www.youtube.com/watch?v=S03EEusFxoI) _(I don't use GitKraken, not sure: you might need to install Git itself and Git LFS manually.)_

 <details>
 <summary>Downloading with SmartGit (git-LFS is included)</summary>